dafoumiR24/Expression-Profiles-Validation/README.md

 _GSE_acc_4_merge_: a character vector of GSE accession numbers of different datasets to be merged<br/>
 _targetAnnot_: a character string of phenotype dataset column name corresponding the biological variable<br/>
 _batchAnnot_: a character string of phenotype dataset column name corresponding the GSE accession number of each chip<br/>
 _transform_method_: Merging method aimed at removing batch effects.
-Possible options are: BMC, COMBAT, DWD, GENENORM, GENESHIFT, NONE and XPN<br/>
+Possible options are: "BMC", "COMBAT", "DWD", "GENENORM", "GENESHIFT", "NONE" and "XPN"<br/>
 _dir_download_GSES_: a character string indicating the pathway of directory of downloaded GSE datasets<br/>